NB "Total Eclipse"

 "Total Eclipse" at Skipton on the Leeds and Liverpool Canal - June 2008

-The Author steering "Total Eclipse" whilst entering Preston Dock en-route to the Lancaster Canal - July 2009
+The Author steering "Total Eclipse" into Preston Dock en-route to the Lancaster Canal - July 2009

 (Photograph - Phyllis Greenough)

-Ange steering "Total Eclipse" across Pontcysyllte Aqueduct - July 2010
+Ange steering "Total Eclipse across the Pontcysyllte Aqueduct - July 2010

 "Total Eclipse" entering the Manchester Ship Canal at Ellesmere Port - August 2011